liammatheson/PROG2200-W0494713-LIAM-MATHESON-FINAL-PROJECT/README.md

 ### v2.0
 - New look with flexbox
 - Added two more charts for temperature and nutrients
-- Weather widget now gets live data from [Open-Meteo](https://api.open-meteo.com)
+- New Weather widget now gets live data from [Open-Meteo](https://api.open-meteo.com)

 ![Version 2](docs/screenshotv2.png)